6 Business Practices For Artists To Emulate From the Life of Georgia O’Keeffe

 Many artists may not yet be in the enviable position of pondering how much of their own art to buy back at auction.
 So what other actions did O’Keeffe take that professional artists at all levels can learn from today?
 The following six tips look at how a high regard for your art, may help your art business.

-Believe More in Your Own Work
+Believe More in Your Own Work as an Artist

 “If I had advice for artists based on O’Keeffe’s life it’s this: Increase your awareness of the value of your own work.
 Stay connected to the ideas that are most valuable to you,” Robinson said.